oudesnepelaar/scrapert/README.md

 This manner of packaging the application, makes it very easy to host on AWS Elastic Beanstalk (Amamzon Web Services).
 They have a 1 year free program and reasonable pricing afterwards, so that's my initial hosting set up.
-But technically this is just a neat, self-contained Spring Boot app that will run just about anywhere and can be hosted on all kinds of VMs of hardware servers, as long as there is JVM and an internet connection available.
+But technically this is just a neat, self-contained Spring Boot app that will run just about anywhere and can be hosted on all kinds of VMs or hardware servers, as long as there is JVM and an internet connection available.

 ## content